Table of Contents

 38. Where can I go if I want more information about these laws against employment discrimination?

 The Equal Employment Opportunity Commission (EEOC) is the main federal agency that is supposed to enforce the laws against employment discrimination.
 The EEOC has developed several resources to help employers and people with disabilities understand and comply with the employment provisions of the ADA.
 Those resources include:

-- A handout with more information on the reasonable accommodation process, online at https://www.eeoc.gov/policy/docs/accommodation.html.
+- A handout with more information on the reasonable accommodation process is online at https://www.eeoc.gov/policy/docs/accommodation.html.

-- A summary of your rights under the American with Disabilities Act (ADA), which is online at http://www.eeoc.gov/facts/ada18.html.
+- A summary of your rights under the American with Disabilities Act (ADA) is online at http://www.eeoc.gov/facts/ada18.html.